pdp10/AstroJournal/README.md

 v0.9

+- Started support for Windows in order to avoid calling the BAT script.
+- Input and output files are now placed in a configurable folder outside the folder containing the software AstroJournal.
+This folder can be edited using the Edit > Preferences menu.
+- Added new icons
 - Added internationalisation for GUI strings.
 - Added menu bar, preferences and help to the GUI.
 - Improved the AJ GUI to also report the program output graphically.